Particular/docs.particular.net/persistence/upgrades/asp-2to3.md

 ## Timeout storage

-The [timeout manager will be removed in the next major version of NServiceBus](/nservicebus/upgrades/7to8/#timeout-manager-removed).
-The timeout manager has already been marked as obsolete and was removed in this version of the persister.
+The [timeout manager has been removed in `NServiceBus.Core` version 8](/nservicebus/upgrades/7to8/#timeout-manager-removed).
+Therefore, the timeout manager was removed in this version of the persister.

-- Any timeout-related configuration API's can be safely removed.
+- Any timeout-related configuration APIs can be safely removed.
 - Database tables must be manually removed from storage.

 NOTE: There is no automatic migration of timeout data.
 See [Timeout manager removed - Data migration](/nservicebus/upgrades/7to8/#timeout-manager-removed-data-migration).